Acné : quelles sont les causes ?

 1. Hormones

 Acne can be due to a hormonal cause .
-Hormones are one of the primary causes of acne in teenagers and young adults.
-During puberty, the hormonal surge (particularly of androgens and testosterone) causes excessive production of sebum which clogs the pores of the skin.
+Hormones are one of the leading causes of acne in adolescents and young adults.
+During puberty, the hormonal surge (especially androgens and testosterone) causes excessive production of sebum which clogs the pores of the skin.

-In women, teenagers and adults, hormonal fluctuations in their menstrual cycle can lead to periodic acne breakouts.
+In women, both adolescents and adults, hormonal fluctuations in their menstrual cycle can lead to periodic acne breakouts.
 This is why some women's acne gets worse around the time of ovulation or menstruation.
-Other women have acne only before and/or during their period.
+Other women only have acne before and/or during their periods.
 The rest of the time, their skin shows no lesions.

 2. Comedogenic cosmetics

-Some beauty or care products can cause comedones on the face.
+Certain beauty or skincare products can cause blackheads on the face.
 These products promote the formation of blackheads (open comedones) and microcysts or papules (closed comedones).
 The reason ?
 It is the texture of these products that clogs the pores of the skin, preventing it from breathing.

 If you suffer from acne, it is essential to turn to natural, healthy and non-comedogenic cosmetics like our The Cosmetist serum for example.
-Ideal for combination, oily and sensitive skin, our serum's unique formula of kiwi, hyaluronic acid and Sophora exfoliates and cleanses your skin while removing spots and scars caused by acne.
+Ideal for combination, oily and sensitive skin, the unique formula of our serum composed of kiwi, hyaluronic acid and Sophora exfoliates and cleanses your skin while removing spots and scars caused by acne.

 3. Food

-We are now certain, acne has a food cause .
-It was long thought that chocolate, sweets and cold meats were the only foods that caused acne.
-Admittedly, a diet that is too fatty and too sweet promotes the development of acne, but not only that!
+We are now certain, acne has a dietary cause .
+It was long thought that chocolate, candy and cold meats were the only foods to cause acne.
+Certainly, a diet that is too fatty and too sweet promotes the development of acne, but not only that!

 Dairy and grain products also promote the appearance of acne.
-This was demonstrated by Professor Loren Cordain in a study he himself conducted in 2002.
+This is what Professor Loren Cordain demonstrated during a study he himself conducted in 2002.
 According to him, everything is linked to insulin, a hormone essential for the assimilation of carbohydrates.
-Refined cereal products are quickly digested by the body, thus causing a significant secretion of insulin.
+Refined grain products are quickly digested by the body, thus leading to significant secretion of insulin.
 Result: this hormone increases the release of androgens, causing excessive sebum production.

-If you are concerned (e) by acne, you must adopt a diet free of any processed product and favor the intake of whole grains, rich in fiber and unrefined.
+If you are affected by acne, you must adopt a diet free of all processed products and favor intake of whole grains, rich in fiber and not very refined.

 4. Stress

-Oh stress!
+Ah the stress!
 He is accused of all evils and he sometimes has a good back.
-But as far as acne is concerned, it is quite true that it can be the source.
+But when it comes to acne, it is indeed true that it can be the source.
 How ?
 Because stress has a direct influence on hormones.
-Many nerve cells are present near the greater sebaceous.
-In the event of intense stress, these cells produce a substance which, when released, stimulates the production of sebum.
+Many nerve cells are present near the greater sebaceum.
+In case of intense stress, these cells produce a substance which, once released, stimulates the production of sebum.
 So, zen attitude!

 5. Pollution

 No, pollution does not only affect our lungs.
 It also promotes inflammatory acne.
 Under the effect of pollutants and fine particles (lead, nitrogen oxides or even carbon monoxide), squalene (a lipid naturally present in sebum) oxidizes, causing acidification of the skin as well as the appearance of blackheads and cysts.
-Pores clog and bacteria grow at breakneck speed.
+The pores become clogged and bacteria grow at high speed.

 As you will have understood, acne has multiple causes , which is why there are various acne treatments and not a single solution.
 To overcome this multifactorial skin disease, it is best to combine several solutions.